arunoda/meteor-up-legacy/README.md

 #### Server Setup Details

-This is how Meteor Up will configure the server for you.
+This is how Meteor Up will configure the server for you based on the given appName or using "meteor" as default appName.
 This information will help you to customize server for your needs.

-* your app is lives in `/opt/meteor/app`
+* your app is lives in `/opt/<appName>/app`
-* mup uses upstart with a config file at `/etc/init/meteor.conf`
+* mup uses upstart with a config file at `/etc/init/<appName>.conf`
-* you can start and stop the app with upstart: `start meteor` and `stop meteor`
+* you can start and stop the app with upstart: `start <appName>` and `stop <appName>`
 * logs are located at: `/var/log/upstart/app.log`
 * MongoDB installed and bind to the local interface (cannot access from the outside)
-* `meteor` is the name of the database
+* `<appName>` is the name of the database

 For more information see [`lib/taskLists.js`](https://github.com/arunoda/meteor-up/blob/master/lib/taskLists.js).